gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideLogging.md

 <h2 id="Overview_of_the_Logging_Framework"> Overview of the Logging Framework </h2>

 <p>
-The logging framework emulates java.util.logging, so it uses the same syntax and has the same behavior as server side logging code.
-This allows you to share logging code between the client and server side code.
+The logging framework emulates java.util.logging, so it uses the same syntax and has the same behavior as server-side logging code.
+This allows you to share logging code between the client-side and server-side code.
 A good overview of java logging is here: <a href="http://download.oracle.com/javase/6/docs/technotes/guides/logging/overview.html">http://download.oracle.com/javase/6/docs/technotes/guides/logging/overview.html</a>; you should familiarize yourself with java.util.logging to get a good feel for how to use GWT logging.
 </p>

 <p>